govuk-one-login/service-header/README.md

 >
 > Then import the Nunjucks macro directly from `/service-header/service-header.njk`.
 Some of the instructions below will seem redundant in your case.

+2. If your service does not use Nunjucks

+If your service does not use Nunjucks, download and unzip the source code attached to the most recent [release](https://github.com/govuk-one-login/service-header/releases).
+The relevant files are found in the `dist` folder.

-This repository contains:
+The package contains:

 + Nunjucks for the GOV.UK One Login service header component
-+ plain HTML for the header - this is compiled from the Nunjucks into the `/dist/html` directory
++ plain HTML for the header - this is compiled from the Nunjucks into the `dist/html` directory
 + Sass files for compiling CSS files to style the header (this covers both navigation bars)
 + plain CSS, for services who are not using Sass
 + a Javascript file which enables 'drop down' behaviour for the GOV.UK One Login and Sign out links on small screens